Insight

 Implementation strategy: Rolling out scorecards that work

-Here's how to deploy your customer service qa scorecard without triggering resistance or confusion:
+Here's how to roll out your sales scorecard without triggering resistance or confusion.

 Start with a pilot program